Driving the future: The most exciting sustainable transport ideas

 We will still be sitting behind the wheels of conventional motor cars in the early 2020s.
 But there will be much progress behind the scenes in the design studios and tech labs.
 Some of the changes are not going to be as visually radical as promised, yet vehicles coming off production lines are cleaner, safer and so much smarter.
 And as consumer culture adapts to new forms of transport, the design community will have more freedom to express the language of clean, progressive mobility.

-Images from top: Lotus Evija’s venturi tunnels run through each rear quarter to aid performance © JW Photography; cyclists observe a Polestar 1 prototype; biometric seat technology in the Bentley EXP100 adapts to your driving mode © Oli Tennent; Gacha is an all-weather autonomous shuttle bus © Muji; the NAWA Racer e-motorbike has a compact hybrid battery and carbon fibre frame © NAWA Technologies; Audi e-tron Scooter rides like a skateboard © Audi.
+Images from top: Lotus Evija’s venturi tunnels run through each rear quarter to aid performance © JW Photography; the Precept concept © Polestar; biometric seat technology in the Bentley EXP100 adapts to your driving mode © Oli Tennent; Gacha is an all-weather autonomous shuttle bus © Muji; the NAWA Racer e-motorbike has a compact hybrid battery and carbon fibre frame © NAWA Technologies; Audi e-tron Scooter rides like a skateboard © Audi.